I Dreamed: The Rod Lauren Story

 Known at the time by a slight variation on the name he was born with, Rod Strunk (having put Roger in the rear-view mirror) recorded a demonstration disc as a favor to a fellow local musician in Fresno.
 The exact date and circumstances of the recording – including the location where the recording was made, and what songs were recorded – are unfortunately lost to time.

 The tunes themselves were the handiwork of Don Gross, leader of Fresno’s popular singing group, The Buddies, which had enjoyed limited success with a few national releases on Decca, but remained a local favorite.
+An assumption can be made that Gross assembled a group of local musicians to perform on the demo, perhaps including the other Buddies, with Rod as the lead vocalist.

-What is known is that the demo disc found its way into the hands of RCA Victor’s Dick Peirce, who was not impressed by Gross’ compositions, but heard something in the boy singer on the disc – enough so to offer him a chance at stardom.
+What is known is that the demo disc found its way into the hands of RCA Victor’s Dick Peirce, who was not necessarily impressed by Gross’ compositions, but heard something in the boy singer on the disc – enough so to offer him a chance at stardom.

 Rod Lauren - If I Had A Girl/No Wonder Record Sleeve (Image)